Toastmastern87/The-Next-Adventure/README.md

 # The Next Adventure

 Next to be added:
-* Sunlight bug
+* Target box for objects that players should be able to target
-* Correct sun angle on the surface of Mars
+* Gravity
-* GUI Panel/Button for research
+* Zoom updated to be more functional

 ![Mars from space](https://imgur.com/htpW6er.png)
 ![Mars from space](https://imgur.com/yVlRAuB.png)